a2ff/splitrom/README.md

 `identify.py` will compute the checksum and CRC of ROM chip dumps, identify whether they are of a version known to `splitrom.py` and generate a source code fragment for inclusion into `splitrom.py`.

+`identify.py` mimics the reverse order in which Atari ST Diagnostics Cartridges list TOS checksums.
+Other than that, `identify.py` is generic.

 Assume you pulled ROM chips from sockets U2..U7 from a motherboard where U2..U7 happens to be the expected order Hi-2, Hi-1, Hi-0, Lo-2, Lo-1, Lo-0, then shell globbing will pass the files in the right order:
 ```
  $ ./identify.py fr 1.00 u?.bin